What’s this about?

 Habland Internet dish and external modem

-This entry is predominently aimed at readers in our corner of Spain who are looking for a better broadband setup and has been dramatically updated in March 2023, in June, late July 2023 and finally End of September 2023 (see end).
+This entry is predominently aimed at readers in our corner of Spain who are looking for a better broadband setup and has been very much updated in early 2024.
 In the area where we live and in our village of Galera 18840 in particular, choices are limited as to Internet providers… or are they?

 This entry was originally started back in May 2022, is primarily (but not exclusively) for people in the outskirts of Galera (and probably other areas including Huescar) who have broadband issues and actually want to solve them.
 It COULD however have some interest for pretty much anyone looking to escape the clutches of their broadband provider where there is a reliable 4G/5G signal available with comments about other “solutions”.

-If my experiences seem like they might be of use to you, then further down, for one option, you would need a half-decent mobile signal and be prepared to pick the right Spanish mobile (yes – mobile) operator for the job – keep reading….
+If my experiences seem like they might be of use to you, then further down, for one option, you would need a half-decent mobile signal and be prepared to pick the right Spanish mobile (yes – mobile) operator for the job – don’t pick and choose from this article – remember – most mobile “unlimited data” contracts are a con – i.e. they have a “fair use” policy – in other words – NOT unlimited.
+I THINK that Starlink has a monthly “fair use” limit – but not 100% sure.
+Keep reading….

 If you are only interested in a solution, skip this section and jump to “An actual Alternative Solution (or even “July 2023 Update” and work backwards as needed) but I suggest below is worth checking.